Ruth Carter wants you to read these four books before opening a law firm โ and she shares two top 10 lists from lawyers around the web.

 I put out the call and received over 30 book recommendations.
 Here are my top 10 picks specifically related to opening and operating a law firm.

-- “The Small Firm Roadmap: A Survival Guide to the Future of Your Law Practice” by Aaron Street, Sam Glover, Stephanie Everett and Marshall Lichty
+- โThe Small Firm Roadmap: A Survival Guide to the Future of Your Law Practiceโ by Aaron Street, Sam Glover, Stephanie Everett and Marshall Lichty.
+This book emphasizes the importance of proper organization and management in a law office.

-- “The E-Myth Attorney: Why Most Legal Practices Don’t Work and What to Do About It” by Michael Gerber (I read the original “The E-Myth Revisited” when I was preparing to open my practice, and it was fantastic.)
+- โThe E-Myth Attorney: Why Most Legal Practices Donโt Work and What to Do About Itโ by Michael Gerber (I read the original โThe E-Myth Revisitedโ when I was preparing to open my practice, and it was fantastic.)
+It also highlights the importance of maintaining the attorney client relationship and the ethical responsibilities involved.

-- “The Solo and Small Firm Legal Technology Guide” by Sharon Nelson, John Simek and Michael Maschke
+- โThe Solo and Small Firm Legal Technology Guideโ by Sharon Nelson, John Simek and Michael Maschke.
+This guide stresses the necessity of selecting appropriate office equipment for an effective setup.

 Other Books Recommended by Lawyers

-- “Profit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machine” by Mike Michalowicz
+- โProfit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machineโ by Mike Michalowicz – Understanding the legal industry is crucial for successful planning and strategy development.

 - “Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content” by Ann Handley (This is one of the most recommended books I hear about at marketing conferences.)